The Old Vic Tunnels: Notable events

 The Old Vic Tunnels saw Edward Sharpe and the Magnetic Zeros create five nights of the Wild West on Mars featuring theatre companies and artists Theatre Delicatessen, BattleActs, Les Enfants Terribles and Phil Mann; the New York Dolls perform; Secret Cinema transformed the space into an Algerian market town; a summer term from the National Youth Theatre of Great Britain; Universal's Yellow Lounge and a Michelin Star pop-up restaurant.
 The Old Vic Tunnels hosted U.S. President Bill Clinton's fundraiser.

 Artists in Residence scheme

 There was an Underground Artist in Residence Scheme with a resident photographer, graffiti artist, designer, filmmaker and a DJ.
-Veuve Clicquot sponsored the build of a brand new piano bar which opened outside the Screening Room and Bloomberg continue to provide support as the Old Vic Tunnels Volunteers Partner.
+Veuve Clicquot sponsored the build of a brand new piano bar which opened outside the Screening Room and Bloomberg continues to provide support as the Old Vic Tunnels Volunteers Partner.

 New technology

 In December 2011 the Old Vic Tunnels became an official YouTube partner.
 They rolled out an App for iPhone and Android to give their customers even more access with interactive maps and an integrated social network.